* Sushi Izakaya Gaku (Oahu): The city is dotted with

-* Ka’ana Kitchen(Maui; www.maui.andaz.hyatt.com; tel.
-808/573-1234):Treat Chef Isaac Bancaco’s grid menu like a gourmet bingo card; every combo is a winner.
-Start off with a hand-mixed cocktail and the ahi tataki: ruby red tuna, heirloom tomato, and fresh burratta decorated with black salt and nasturtium petals.
-The $45 breakfast buffet grants you access to the kitchen’s novel chilled countertops, stocked with every delicacy and fresh juice you could imagine.
+* Ka’ana Kitchen(Maui):Treat chef Isaac Bancaco’s grid menu like a gourmet bingo card; every combination is a winner.
+Start off with a hand-mixed cocktail and the ahi tataki: ruby-red tuna, heirloom tomato, and fresh burrata sprinkled with black salt and nasturtium petals.
+The $45 breakfast buffet grants you access to the kitchen’s novel chilled countertops, stocked with every delicacy and fresh juice you can imagine.

-* Mama’s Fish House (Maui; www.mamasfishhouse.com; tel.
-808/579-8488): Overlooking Kuau Cove on Maui’s north shore, this restaurant is a South Pacific fantasy.
+* Mama’s Fish House (Maui): Overlooking Kuau Cove on Maui’s North Shore, this restaurant is a South Pacific fantasy.
 Every nook is decorated with some fanciful artifact of salt-kissed adventure.
 The menu lists the anglers who reeled in the day’s catch; you can order ono “caught by Keith Nakamura along the 40-fathom ledge near Hana” or deep-water ahi seared with coconut and lime.
 The Tahitian Pearl dessert is almost too stunning to eat.
-Though pricey, a meal at Mama’s is a complete experience.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.